SynBioDex/pySBOL3/docs/getting_started.rst

 .. end

 Reading a Document will wipe any existing contents clean before import.
+..
+TODO: DJR, delete this block or edit to correspond to pySBOL3 equivalent of "append"; leave it commented out for now.
     However, you can import objects from multiple files into a single Document object using `Document.append()
     <autoapi/sbol2/document/index.html#sbol2.document.Document.append>`_.
 This
     can be advantageous when you want to integrate multiple objects from different files into a single design.
 This kind of data integration is an important and useful feature of SBOL.

 A Document may contain different types of SBOL objects, including ComponentDefinitions, ModuleDefinitions, Sequences, and Models.
 These